Slashdot Asks: Does the World Need a Third Mobile OS? - Slashdot

 The others fall pretty well into the category of being happy with various Android

-most users don't care about the OS (Score:2)
+most users don't care about the OS (Score:3)

 the catch 22 problem Microsoft faced after they missed/messed up mobile was the "Apps gap"